-Prerequisites: Film 320, plus Film 321 or 322 and permission of the instructor.
-One 2-hour period, plus 3-hour lab.

 327b.
-Narrative Workshop
+Narrative Workshop (1)

-(1)

 In this course student crews create short 16mm sync/sound narrative films from original student scripts.
-Individual members of each crew are responsible for the major areas of production and post- production: direction, camera, editing, and sound.
+Individual members of each crew are responsible for the major areas of production and post-production: direction, camera, editing, and sound.
 The projects are shot on 16mm. negative film and edited digitally using Avid.
 Students wishing to compete for writing or directing positions in Film 327 must have completed Film 325.
-Ms. Man, instructor to be announced.
+Mr. Robinson.

 Fees: See sections of fees.

-Prerequisite: Film 325 or Film 326 and permission of the instructor.
+Prerequisite: Film 326 and permission of the instructor.
 One 2-hour period, plus 3- hour lab.